FabianMaeurer/TensorCategories.jl/docs/src/Interface/SemisimpleCategories.md

 m_S=\dim_{D_S}\operatorname{Hom}_{\mathcal C}(S,X).
 ```

-The generic implementation of `decompose(X,S)` uses equation
-\eqref{eq:nonsplit-hom-multiplicity}; it does not silently replace the
-$D_S$-dimension by the dimension over $k$.

 Schur's lemma says that $D_S$ is a division algebra
 [EGNO; Lemma 1.5.2](@cite).
 Outside a semisimple category, the converse in
 Schur's lemma fails: an object with division endomorphism algebra need not be
 simple, and an indecomposable object need not be simple.

+## The interface

+The predicate `is_semisimple(C)` records that this property is known for the
+implemented category.
+When the backend can enumerate the simple objects,
+`simples(C)` returns chosen representatives of their isomorphism classes.
+The
+order of this list belongs to the implementation and must not be treated as a
+mathematical invariant.

+For an object $X$, `decompose(X)` returns pairs `(S,m)` representing the
+decomposition in equation \eqref{eq:semisimple-decomposition}.
 The generic
+implementation of `decompose(X,S)` computes the multiplicity using equation
+\eqref{eq:nonsplit-hom-multiplicity}; it does not replace the $D_S$-dimension
+by the dimension over $k$.

-`is_simple(X)` therefore uses indecomposability only when the parent category
+The generic `is_simple(X)` uses indecomposability only when the parent category
-is semisimple; otherwise a category-specific test is required.
+is semisimple.
+Otherwise a category-specific test is required.

 ## Example: Finite-group representations